-Bandwidth is an important consideration when using motion recording or especially continuous recording (business plans only).
+Bandwidth is an important consideration when using motion recording or especially continuous recording.
 You will require sufficient upload bandwidth to ensure a constant stream of video data can be transferred from the camera to our cloud servers.

 The amount of bandwidth that you require will depend on the camera you use and the resolution setting that you choose.
-If you've setup your camera using Auto-Setup and it's one of our supported camera types, then you can change the amount of bandwidth you are using by raising and lowering the "Resolution" settings in the "Edit" camera properties.
+If you've setup one of our premium plug and play supported camera types, then you can change the amount of bandwidth you are using by raising and lowering the "Resolution" settings in the "Edit" camera properties.

 In addition to the Resolution setting, you have a settings cog next to it.
 This allows you to set bitrate, framerate and smart codec (Axis and Hanwha cameras only).
 Please note that reducing these values too low may cause inconsistencies with the camera stream, such as setting frame rate to 1 or 2 may cause constant black screen in cloud streaming.
 If you experience this try to adjust the rates slightly higher in small increments and see if you can find a stable spot that works for your purposes.